linvon/coreader/README.md

 - Replace std json with [json-iterator](https://github.com/json-iterator/go), improve unmarshall efficiency
 - Use **sync.Pool** to reduce the pressure on GC
 - Concurrently process the buffer chunk
-- Read 1GB file by lines in seconds, read in tens of seconds if with unmarshall
+- Read GBs file by lines in seconds, read in tens of seconds if with unmarshall

 ## How to use